 Viscont White granite is a great countertop choice for your kitchen

 While many homeowners are drawn to the crisp look of white countertops, others hesitate in installing them because they reveal everyday dirt and grime a lot more easily than a darker stone.
 Countertop installers see a high demand for mid-range beige stones like Colonial Gold granite as well as dark stones like Ubatuba granite.
 A dark countertop is excellent for hiding dirt and provides a beautiful contrast against white or off-white cabinetry.

 A kitchen upgrade often requires an appliance upgrade, so after installing sleek new countertops, you will want to complement them with fresh new appliances.
 The appliances along with lighting, sinks, and hardware will complete the look and feel of your kitchen.
-There are so many factors to consider when planning a kitchen upgrade, but ultimately you will be happy with your end result if you take time to plan out each detail and commit to quality materials.
+There are so many factors to consider when planning a kitchen upgrade, but ultimately you will be happy with your result if you take the time to plan out each detail and commit to quality materials.